Miscellaneous Questions #20

 Q. Is factory ammunition better than handloads?

-A. While factory produce ammunition can be very high quality, it is not necessarily the most accurate ammunition for a particular firearm.
+A. While factory produced ammunition can be very high quality, it is not necessarily the most accurate ammunition for a particular firearm.
 Factory ammunition is made to give performance within the stated SAAMI specifications for most firearms, but by necessity can not be optimized for every barrel and firearm.
-Carefully handloaded ammunition is frequently greatly superior in accuracy to factory loads since it can be tailored to the characteristic of the firearm it is used in.
+The SAAMI standards are quite generous; ± 90 fs on velociy.
+Some folks claim that the quality control and reliability of factory ammunition is superior to handloads.
+Carefully handloaded ammunition is frequently greatly superior in accuracy to factory loads since it can be tailored to the characteristic of the firearm it is used in and can be just as (if not more) reliable.
 See the article on Load Development.

-Some folks claim that the quality control and reliability of factory ammunition is superior to handloads.
-If handloads are carefully made this is not necessarily the case, and bad rounds can be culled during inspection.
+If handloads are carefully made reliability is not an issue, and bad rounds can be culled during inspection.
 Due to the high speed nature of factory production frequently bad rounds get through.
 Below are a couple of factory "oops" from my collection.
 In addition, I've seen bulged cases, split cases, torn cases, upside-down primers, and a case without a flash hole.
 The moral of the story--check ALL your ammo.

 Smashed primer Deep seated bullet Upside-down bullet Missing primer and a metal